pass/policies/until-the-end-of-the-internet.md

 - The day you become a PASS Training & Compliance customer you can trust that PASS Training & Compliance will be around.
 In the event that the PASS Training & Compliance product you’re using enters a legacy phase you’ll be free to keep using it as-is indefinitely, assuming you continue to abide by our [terms of service](/terms.md) and keep your subscription active.
 - Your data is safe.
 Regardless of status, all of our products receive the same rigorous care when it comes to [security](/security/overview.md) and [privacy](/privacy/privacy-policy.md).
 While we may not add new features to legacy products we’ll continue to apply the latest security updates; maintain the infrastructure that keeps them safe, fast and secure; and continue to offer [customer support][support].
 - PASS Training & Compliance is our life’s work—we’re in this for the long haul.
-In the unforeseen and unanticipated event that the company or one of our products is acquired by another company, we’ll do everything in our power to make sure the product and this promise live on.
+In the unforeseen and unanticipated event that PASS Training & Compliance or one of our products is acquired by another company, we’ll do everything in our power to make sure the product and this promise live on.

 ## Changes & questions